Brown69/Brown69/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-Xamarin projects
+- 🔭 I’m currently working on ... .NET Maui & C# techs
-- 🌱 I’m currently learning ... .NET Maui & C# techs
+- 🌱 I’m currently learning ...
+Maui Hybrid
 - 👯 I’m looking to collaborate on ...
-ASP.net apis
+ASP.NET apis
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... mananajuly@outlook.com